 1. Write Engaging Titles

-The first step toward building your audience is to get people to start watching your videos.
-If your titles are boring and non-engaging, nobody’s going to click through to watch your videos.
+The first step toward building an audience is to get people to start watching your videos.
+If the titles are boring and non-engaging, nobody’s going to click through to watch your videos.

 Take a look at the titles for your current videos.
 Are they enticing enough to get people to click?
 If the answer is no, look for ways to improve it.

-Keep it simple but always make it clear how your audience will benefit by watching your video.
+Keep it simple but always make it clear how your audience will benefit by watching a video.

 2. Go Through Your YouTube SEO checklist